Research Projects

 Participatory Training Data Collection through Gamification

-High-quality large-scale training data is essential for improving the performance of machine learning models.
-However, traditional data collection methods often become repetitive and monotonous, making it difficult to sustain participants’ motivation.
-This study builds a framework that combines the data collection process with game elements, allowing participants to contribute valuable data while enjoying the experience.
-In tasks such as gaze estimation and image recognition, we gather diverse language descriptions and behavioral data through cooperative gameplay among players, while also fostering participants’ understanding of and interest in AI technologies.
+High-quality large-scale data is essential for developing machine learning models, yet traditional data collection and evaluation methods tend to be repetitive and make it difficult to recruit a wide range of participants.
+This study builds a framework that combines data collection and evaluation with game elements, allowing participants to contribute while enjoying the experience.
+Through a cooperative two-player game for gaze estimation and a game designed to probe the limits of vision-language models, we collect diverse data while also fostering participants understanding of and interest in AI technologies.

 Machine Learning